 Getting there: transport to the Huayhuash trek

-Cordillera Huayhuash is around 150 kilometer south of Huaraz.
+The Cordillera Huayhuash is around 150 kilometers south of Huaraz.
 Many independent hikers take a bus to Chiquián and change buses to go to Llamac.
 From Llamac it is a two hours hike along a mining road to begin the trek in Matacancha.

 Tip: Ask various tour organizations in Huaraz to join for their transport.
 In the high seasons, organized groups leave every day from Huaraz to the Cordillera Huayhuash, and often have space left for independent trekkers.
 We eventually organized our transport at Andean Kingdom, in front of Casa de Guia.